raul660322/balls/README.md

 # balls
-Tracking ball displacement with a smartphone's camera
+Tracking a ball displacement with the smartphone's camera